This website is hosted by GitHub Pages at GitHub. The following article contains affiliate links that can be identified by “-Referral.”

 |Single Filer, Taxable Income Over||Joint Filer, Taxable Income Over||Capital Gains Rate|

-If you want to avoid dividend taxes altogether, investing dividend paying stocks in a retirement account is the way to go.
+If you want to avoid dividend taxes altogether, investing dividend-paying stocks in a retirement account is the way to go.
 Retirement accounts such as a 401(k) and a Roth IRA are two such examples.
-Within these accounts, your dividends will grow tax free.
-If you were interested in investing in REIT funds, it may be ideal to hold these in a retirement account.
+Within these accounts, your dividends will grow tax-free.
+If you were interested in investing in REIT funds, holding these in a retirement account may be ideal.
 However, there are some advantages to holding REIT in a taxable account.

 There are some exceptions.
-For example, Municipal bonds are typically exempt from federal taxation regardless of income. iShares National Muni Bond ETF(MUB) is one such ETF that has a yield of ~2.44% and pays monthly.
-VanEck Vectors High-Yield Municipal Index ETF(HYD) is another ETF that has a yield of ~4.66% and pays monthly.
+Municipal bonds are typically exempt from federal taxation regardless of income.
+Some examples include iShares National Muni Bond ETF(MUB), VanEck Vectors High-Yield Municipal Index ETF(HYD), and Vanguard Tax-Exempt Bond ETF(VTEB).

-Finally, if you’re ready to get started in earning dividends; Robinhood offers users a platform to invest in stocks, ETFs, options, and cryptocurrencies, all commission-free, right from your phone or desktop.
-In addition, Robinhood also offers fractional shares(ability to purchase a share like Amazon for as low as $1), cash management(earn interest on your uninvested cash), and DRIP(dividend reinvestment).
-Sign up at Robinhood and get up to $200 in free stock.
+Finally, if you’re ready to earn dividends; Robinhood offers users a platform to invest in stocks, ETFs, options, and cryptocurrencies, all commission-free, right from your phone or desktop.
+In addition, Robinhood also offers fractional shares(ability to purchase a share like Amazon for as low as $1), cash management(earn interest on your uninvested cash), DRIP(dividend reinvestment), and an IRA(retirement account with 1% match).
+Sign up at Robinhood-Referral and get up to $200 in free stock.

 High Yield Savings Accounts

-High yield savings accounts are online accounts that pay multitudes more than a standard savings account.
-Lets say you have $100 dollars that you would like to deposit to a traditional savings account.
+High-yield savings accounts are online accounts that pay multitudes more than a standard savings account.
+Let’s say you have $100 that you would like to deposit to a traditional savings account.
 On average, a traditional savings account may offer a .06% interest rate.
 This means that in 12 months, your $100 would be (100 * .0006) + 100 = $100.06.
-Now lets say you invest this same $100 in a high yield savings account.
-At the time of writing this article, the best interest rate offered is ~1.75%.
+Now lets say you invest this same $100 in a high-yield savings account.
+When writing this article, the best interest rate offered is ~1.75%.
 This is ~29 times the average interest rate offered at a traditional savings account.
 In 12 months, your $100 would be (100 * .0175) + 100 = $101.75.

 Traditional Savings Account